Meet the Staff

 angelica.jennings@yale.edu

-During her time in higher education, Angelica served on several campus committees and working groups and started campus-wide initiatives in areas of Title IX; diversity and inclusion; assessment of residential climate and conduct hearing adjudications and outcomes; employee retention, and hiring and search processes (including the Presidential Search Committee for Lehigh University).
+During her time in higher education, Angelica served on several campus-wide committees and working groups in areas of student affairs; Title IX; diversity and inclusion; climate assessments; conduct hearing adjudications; restorative justice; and employee retention and search processes.
+Angelica also served as the co-founder for UNC-CH’s Women of Worth Initiative and was an adjunct professor of Legal Issues and Decision-Making in Higher Education and Student Affairs at UConn.

-Angelica has her B.A. in Political Science and Global Studies and her M.A. in Political Science from Lehigh University.
-She has a Graduate Certificate in Counselor’s Education from North Carolina State University and most recently graduated from the University of Connecticut School of Law with her Juris Doctorate and Graduate Certificate in International Human Rights Law.
-Angelica has clerked at the Tolland Superior Court and interned at the U.S. Attorney’s Office and the University of Connecticut’s Office of Institutional Equity.
+She holds a B.A. in Political Science and Global Studies, an M.A. in Political Science from Lehigh University, a Graduate Certificate in Counselor Education from North Carolina State University, and a Juris Doctorate with a Graduate Certificate in International Human Rights Law from the University of Connecticut School of Law.
+She’s interned at the U.S. District Attorney’s Office, UConn’s Office of Institutional Equity, and Tolland Superior Court.

 Jonathan BaileyEquity and Accessibility Support Specialist (he/him)